dandelacan/be-nc-news/README.md

 ```bash
 npm start
 ```
-the server will now be listingin on port 9900
+the server will now be listening on port 9900

 ### Testing
 Run test files using the command